 He proceeded to tell me the details of the coffin that was located in the dark and clammy cellar of the church, 'Whit Aye can acknowledge sir is nothin different than, wi the previous murders, another cadaver wi a coffin inside.
 But thare is somethin very important thon is pressin sir'.

 'At last a worthy intimation to follow.
-Good God Galloway—do not tarry any longer, and tell me, what is this potential clew?'
-I demanded.
+Good God Galloway—don't tarry any longer, and tell me, what is this potential clue?'

 He showed me a train ticket that was found on the floor outside of the coffin and said, 'Aye hope this piece o evidence sir, can begin tae unravel the mystery'.

 'Perhaps Galloway!
-Notwithstanding, we must proceed with caution—for even though it might signify a valuable clew, we are not assured of its obtainable importance.
-We must investigate the origin of the train ticket at once', I replied.
+Notwithstanding, we must proceed with caution—for even though it might signify a valuable clue, we are not assured of its obtainable importance.
+We must investigate the origin of the train ticket at once'.

 'Without a doubt, we are dealing with a cult Galloway!'
 I ejaculated.

 'How dae ye know thon sir?'
 Galloway remarked.

 'Trust me Galloway I can state unequivocally that not one man is behind these murders.
 Moreover, look at the coffin, there is no soil to be found, or any evidence of the coffin resembling the dishevelled nature of the other coffins.
 The coffin Galloway is not as old as the other ones.
 I would dare to say, this coffin is of fine wrought oak'.